psychemedia/storytelling-notes/gwion-bach.md

 # Notes on Gwion Bach / Taliesin

-The tale of Gwion Bach, his encounter with the sorceress Ceridwen, his rebirth as Taliesin, greatest of the bard, and his adventures with the luckless Prince Elphin, is one of my favourite tales.
+The tale of Gwion Bach, his encounter with the sorceress Ceridwen, his rebirth as Taliesin, greatest of the bards, and his adventures with the luckless Prince Elphin, is one of my favourite tales.

 https://archive.org/details/sim_the-cambrian-and-caledonian-quarterly-magazine_1833-04-01_3_18/page/198/mode/2up?q=taliesin
 The Cambrian and Caledonian Quarterly Magazine and Celtic Repertory  1833-04-01: Vol 3 Iss 18